Moira MacTaggert

-Dr. Moira MacTaggert, more recently known as Moira X, is a fictional character appearing in American comic books published by Marvel Comics.
+Dr. Moira Kinross MacTaggert, more recently known as Moira X, is a character appearing in American comic books published by Marvel Comics.
 She first appeared in The Uncanny X-Men #96 (Dec.
 1975) and was created by writer Chris Claremont and artist Dave Cockrum.
 She works as a geneticist and is an expert in mutant affairs.
 She is most commonly in association with the X-Men and has been a member of the Muir Island X-Men team and Excalibur.

 For the first 44 years of publication, Moira was traditionally depicted in comic books as a supporting character to the X-Men and a human love interest for central character Professor Xavier.
-In 2019, as part of Marvel's House of X and Powers of X relaunch of X-Men comics by writer Jonathan Hickman, Moira's backstory was fundamentally changed, revealing she had been a mutant all along, with a rare power that let her redo her life every time she died.
+In 2019, as part of Marvel's House of X and Powers of X relaunch of X-Men comics by writer Jonathan Hickman, Moira's backstory was fundamentally changed, revealing her to be a mutant with the ability to redo her life every time she died.
 The story set the stage for a major status quo change for X-Men comics, including the formation of the mutant nation state of Krakoa.
 Later still, Moira betrays the mutant cause and becomes an antagonist to the X-Men.

 Moira MacTaggert has appeared in X-Men: The Last Stand, portrayed by Olivia Williams, as well as X-Men: First Class and X-Men: Apocalypse, portrayed by Rose Byrne.

 Publication history

 Moira MacTaggert was created by Chris Claremont and Dave Cockrum, and first appeared in Uncanny X-Men #96 (December 1975).
 Moira was one of the major supporting characters in Claremont's Uncanny X-Men run.
 She worked as a geneticist and was an expert in mutant affairs.
 She was romantically involved with Professor X. She would eventually found a foundation center on Muir Island centered on mutant research.

 Moira MacTaggert received an entry in the Official Handbook of the Marvel Universe Update '89 #4.

-Grant Morrison wanted to use Moira on their run on New X-Men as the team scientist, but she was killed prior to the start of the series causing them to use Beast (Henry "Hank" McCoy) instead.
+Grant Morrison wanted to use Moira on their run on New X-Men as the team scientist, but she was killed prior to the start of the series causing them to use Beast instead.

 Moira was one of the feature characters in the 2011 two-issue limited series Chaos War: X-Men.

 She is one of the main characters in House of X and Powers of X, written by Jonathan Hickman.
 House of X #2 retconned established continuity, revealing her to be a mutant with the ability to reincarnate within her own timeline; on her death, she is returned to the moment she is conceived with full knowledge of her previous lives.
 Her knowledge of potential futures, when divulged to Professor X and Magneto, leads to the formation of the nation-state of Krakoa and the new status quo for the X-Men books following House of X and Powers of X.